-Our growth strategy is underpinned by three pillars; international expansion, "land & expand" clients and acquisition strategy.
-Significant progress has been made in this financial year against each of these pillars.
+Our growth strategy is underpinned by four pillars; international expansion, "land & expand" clients, acquisition strategy and data commercialisation.
+The reporting year to 31 March 2023 was our second year in our five-year strategic cycle and we continually review and measure the performance we have made against each of our strategic pillars.